knowledge center

 Allergens in the environment can trigger an allergic reaction which is mostly observed in the skin (allergic inhalant dermatitis or atopy).
 Allergic inhalant dermatitis is a very common allergy in dogs with ~10% of the canine population suffering from the condition.
 The most frequently affected areas include the feet, face, ears, axillae, and abdomen.

 Food allergy is also a common type of atopy in dogs.
-Foods that most frequently cause allergy to dogs include beef, chicken, corn, wheat, soy, and milk.
+Foods that most frequently cause allergies to dogs include beef, chicken, corn, wheat, soy, and milk.

 Other causes of skin problems